avadella/CS435/Project 2 - Mail/README.md

 - The program must create and use a Socket object
 - The program must successfully send an email to the maildev server on thomas.butler.edu
 - Your submission should be well organized and include remarks where needed
-- Possible Extra Credit --> Send an HTML email instead of a plain text email
+- Possible Extra Credit: Send an HTML email instead of a plain text email